-Net book value of investment and loan provided in LICON HEAT have been tested for impairment in 2020.
-Testing resulted in no impairment of investment or provided loan.
-Impairment testing was performed using value-in-use calculations that are based on long-term business plan for next 5 years which was prepared based on management assumptions about future development of the Company.
+Net book value of investments and loans provided in LICON HEAT and ThermWet have been tested for impairment in 2021 and in 2020.
+Testing resulted in no impairment of investments or provided loans.
+Impairment testing was performed using value-in-use calculations that are based on long-term business plan for next five years which was prepared based on management assumptions about future development of the companies and management believes that it will be fulfilled.

-As at the end of the year, the share price of KORADO Bulgaria amounted to 6.45 BGN/pcs.
-Market capitalization amounted to CZK 1,140 million (2019: CZK 1,069 million).
+As at the end of the year, the share price of KORADO Bulgaria amounted to 7.6 BGN/pcs.
+Market capitalization amounted to CZK 1,272 million (2020: CZK: 1,140 million).
 Therefore, the market value of share substantially exceeds carrying amount.